openshift-labs/lab-developing-with-odo/workshop/content/070-creating-new-binary-component.md

  ✓  Initializing component
  ✓  Creating component [107ms]

-Pushing to component frontend of type binary
+Pushing to component backend of type binary
  ✓  Checking files for pushing [2ms]
  ✓  Waiting for component to start [59s]
  ✓  Syncing files to the component [43s]